 College of Veterinary Medicine

 The College of Veterinary Medicine (CVM) is the premier provider of animal care in the state of Oklahoma and for the region.
 The CVM provides quality educational opportunities to prepare our graduates for varied careers within the veterinary profession.
-The veterinary medical profession is rewarding, exciting, and one that touches the environment and the lives of humans and animals alike.
+The veterinary medical profession is rewarding, exciting, and one that touches the environment as well as the lives of humans and animals alike.
 The career options available to graduates with a Doctor of Veterinary Medicine (DVM) degree are as varied as the people who make veterinary medicine their life-long commitment.
 The College of Veterinary Medicine at Oklahoma State University offers a program designed to prepare new graduates for a variety of biomedical careers including private practice, post-DVM clinical training, research, industry, military, and government.

 Mission: Innovation in animal and human health.